Pets Need Wholesome Food Also

 Some say that the moisture content of food fed has an effect on maintaining healthy kidneys and bladder in our pets.
 Now that's food for thought when you consider how many pets, especially cats, have kidney problems such as feline urilogical syndrome while eating dry food.

-What's really interesting is that drinking too much water from the bowl can actually cause dehydration.
-It's all to common to hear a vet tell someone your pet is dehydrated and with the person's response being — How can this be?
-My pet drinks water all day!
 Drinking water from the bowl does not mean your dog or cat is not or cannot be dehydrated.
 But once your dog or cat begins to get its moisture content from the meat it is eating, the chance of your pet ever being dehydrated is greatly diminished.
-Of course, this will lead to your pet drinking less water from the bowl — and some cats drinking less from the toilet bowl!
+Of course, this will lead to your pet drinking less water from the bowl — toilet bowl included!

 Simulating the natural water content of fresh prey, by adding healthy water to the raw meat, is so very important!
 Not only will this help keep the kidneys healthy, but the water will be more easily retained by the body thus helping to prevent dehydration.